IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Now that you've successfully logged into Dataverse with a superuser account after going through a basic :doc:`installation-main`, you'll need to secure and configure your installation.

 Settings within Dataverse itself are managed via JVM options or by manipulating values in the ``setting`` table directly or through API calls.
-Configuring Solr requires manipulating XML files.

 Once you have finished securing and configuring your Dataverse installation, you may proceed to the :doc:`/admin/index` for more information on the ongoing administration of a Dataverse installation.
 Advanced configuration topics are covered in the :doc:`r-rapache-tworavens`, :doc:`shibboleth` and :doc:`oauth2` sections.